 Is the bench press a shoulder killer?

 Another problem with the bench press is that a proper one does not allow the scapula to move.
 That’s why you are always told to retract your shoulders.
 This technique protects the joints when benching heavy weights and is rightfully incorporated.
 Unfortunately, the restricted scapular movement is not natural and results in a weak serratus anterior.

 Side Lateral Raises Are Overrated

 One of the most overrated shoulder exercises ever would be lateral raises.
-Overhead presses, handstand push-ups and push-presses will do a lot more for your overall shoulder development than some minuscule dumbbell raise.
+Overhead presses, handstand push-ups, and push-presses will do a lot more for your overall shoulder development than a minuscule dumbbell raise.

-I don’t care how much burn you feel – you are still not getting 3D delts as a natural even if you do side lateral raises every day for 20 years.
+And by the way, I don’t care how much burn you feel – you are still not getting 3D delts as a natural even if you do side lateral raises every day for 20 years.

 What about the rear delts?